 How To Cultivate Entrepreneurial Resilience “The Supportedly Way”

-Do you find the journey of entrepreneurship daunting, overwhelming and stressful?
+Do you find the journey of entrepreneurship daunting, overwhelming, and stressful?
 You’re not alone!
 In fact, the majority of business owners find themselves “in the weeds” at times.
 The good news is that there’s lots of free and low-cost qualified help out there.
 Helping you find that help is what Supportedly.com is all about.

-To give you some immediate relief, the Supportedly team put together the following 12 tips to help you gain strength, increase your confidence and ultimately succeed.
+To give you some immediate relief, the Supportedly team put together the following 12 tips to help you gain strength, increase your confidence, and ultimately succeed.
 Learn to cultivate entrepreneurial resilience, the Supportedly way!

 - Admit you need help.
-This is an important first step, because nothing will change until you acknowledge that you’ve hit a wall in one or more of the following ways: you’re overwhelmed, overworked, disillusioned, out of money, having conflicts within your team, having a crisis of confidence, encountering problems with your launch, confused about next steps, unsure about the viability of your product or service, etc.
+This is an important first step because nothing will change until you acknowledge that you’ve hit a wall in one or more of the following ways: you’re overwhelmed, overworked, disillusioned, out of money, having conflicts within your team, having a crisis of confidence, encountering problems with your launch, confused about next steps, unsure about the viability of your product or service, etc.

 - Be teachable.
 This, too, is one of the quickest ways you can increase your business’s strength and sustainability.
 Despite having some degree of expertise, there is always more to learn to help you improve.
 Acknowledging that can allow you to find the programs you need to resolve whatever issues may be causing problems or stalling forward movement.

 - Engage with your community.
 There is no excuse for not getting help.
-According to CBInsights, one of the top reasons businesses fail is that that they didn’t properly utilize their network.
+According to CBInsights, one of the top reasons businesses fail is that they didn’t properly utilize their network.
 By our estimates, there are over 2,000 free or low-cost programs out there for entrepreneurs in North Carolina alone.
 Engaging with these providers will not only give you some immediate relief, but it will also help you find the tools and solutions (funding, too!) you need to make your business a success.

 - Take an action, no matter how small.
 Running a business can be overwhelming because there are lots of moving parts.
 To manage those parts requires having a team in place or hiring outside resources.
 Beyond that, it is important to take large projects and break them down into small, manageable steps.
 Working with a mentor or coach can help tremendously with this process.

 - Use your time wisely.
 Rather than spend your time searching on the internet for advice or resources, you can head over to the Supportedly website and find what you need in one place.
-Once you determine what type of help you need, with a couple of clicks you can find the name, description and contact info for a provider that can help you right away.
+Once you determine what type of help you need, with a couple of clicks you can find the name, description, and contact info for a provider that can help you right away.
 This frees up your time for the rest of your to-do list.

 - Own your fear.
 Let’s admit it: owning a business is not for the faint of heart.
 It requires big, bold leaps that can, at times, be terrifying.
 The good news is that you don’t have to take these leaps alone.
 There’s lots of great support out there to walk with you through the most intimidating parts.
 Plus, fear often shows up when we don’t have enough information.
 Luckily, information and support are only a few quick clicks away.

 - Use the power of momentum.
-Getting started takes a lot more energy that keeping things moving.
-Establishing a new habit is more difficult that maintaining one.
+Getting started takes a lot more energy than keeping things moving.
+Establishing a new habit is more difficult than maintaining one.
 This applies to every aspect of life, including business.
 Rather than let things completely stall out, recognize quickly when things aren’t working or are headed in the wrong direction, and then seek out programs that can help you correct your course or even pivot, if necessary.
 The key is to not give up just because you encounter bumps in the road or obstacles along the way.

 - If one resource doesn’t work, try another one.
 Finding the right resource for your business may happen with the first connection you make.
 But sometimes, the program just isn’t a good fit for your business or you didn’t receive all the support you expected.
 Perhaps you are clearer now about what you need.
 With that clarity, you can now seek out a provider that “gets” what you’re doing and has the tools and guidance you need to move forward.